DevExpress/devextreme-documentation/concepts/05 Widgets/Menu/05 Customize Item Appearance.md

     </dx-menu>

     <!--TypeScript-->
-    import { DxMenuModule } from "devextreme-angular";
+    import { DxMenuModule } from 'devextreme-angular';
     // ...
     export class AppComponent {
         menuItems = [{
-            text: "Upload",
+            text: 'Upload',
             items: [
-                { text: "From your computer" },
+                { text: 'From your computer' },
-                { text: "From a cloud service" }
+                { text: 'From a cloud service' }
             ]
         }, {
-            text: "Share",
+            text: 'Share',
             items: [
-                { text: "Log in with Facebook" },
+                { text: 'Log in with Facebook' },
-                { text: "Log in with Twitter" }
+                { text: 'Log in with Twitter' }
             ]
         }];
     }